ekkynovrizalam/calculate_commit_github/README.md

 ## Features

 -   **Unique Commit Analysis**: Counts only unique commits (based on message and code changes) to measure true contributions.
--   **Multi-Repository Support**: Analyze multiple repositories within the same organization in a single run.
+-   **Multi-Repository Support**: Analyze multiple repositories within the same organization or user repositories in a single run.
+-   **Flexible Repository Support**: Works with both organization repositories and user repositories (no organization required).
 -   **Time Range Analysis**: Define custom time periods for detailed sprint or milestone analysis.
 -   **Detailed Statistics**: Provides a comprehensive breakdown of commits per user and per branch.
 -   **Merge Commit Filtering**: Excludes merge commits by default for cleaner, more meaningful stats.